noctuid/dotfiles/README.md

 Using conky, for example, to constantly display album art on my desktop never really intersted me.
 I'd much rather just have the art displayed in the program (in this case, in the same "window" next to it).
 I still need to add some features like maybe using mpd-on-change to execute the script every time the song changes.

 ## Eliminate Window Management Binding Layer
-This is one of the strangest (and arguably repulsive?) ideas I've had.
+See .vimrc and .lesskey for examples

 For me, window management is pretty much split between tmux and bspwm.
 Bspwm takes care of all my gui windows (and occasionally a terminal window), and tmux takes care of all my terminal sessions, windows, splits, etc.

-The idea of modal window management has interested me, but modal window management isn't really efficient when most of the time you only execute one wm command (just requires an extra key for escaping as opposed to using a prefix key).
-It also introduces the problem of knowing whether or not you're in the mode (you'd have to create an indicator if using sxhkd.. not as much a problem with xchainkeys).
-Obviously, escape can't be used to enter this "window management mode" (with sxhkd this would make escape lose functionality everywhere else).
-For optimally comfortable window management bindings, I would need 3-4 thumb keys.
-I don't have that many to spare.. and would rather use letter bindings.
+The idea of modal window management has interested me, but modal window management isn't really efficient when most of the time you only execute one wm command (it just requires an extra key for escaping as opposed to using a prefix key).
+It introduces other problems as well.
+Escape can't be used to enter this "window management mode" (with sxhkd this would make escape lose functionality everywhere else).
+Unlike in vim, "normal mode" would be infrequently entered and immediately exited.
+Although I am a fan of modality, I do not think modes within modes does anything other than overcomplicate things.

+Instead of trying to mirror this functionality, I've found it most efficient to eliminate window management as a separate entity and just build it in to all my programs just as I would set up bindings for split navigation.

+For optimally comfortable and distinct window management bindings, I would need 3-4 thumb keys (2 for bspc; 2 for tmux; in each case 1 where selection is two home row key presses and another where desktop/window(tmux) navigation and movement is 2 home row key presses).
+I don't have that many to spare and would rather use letter bindings.

-You'll quickly find yourself running out of room for good places for important keys, especially on a normal keyboard.
-I decided to test out setting up letter bindings for fun, but because it actually works fairly well, I've been using this regularly lately.. it makes room for other important keys instead of dedicated a whole bunch to window management.
+I quickly find myself running out of room for good places for important keys, especially on a normal keyboard.
+I decided to test out setting up letter bindings for fun, but because it actually works fairly well, I've been using this regularly lately.. it makes room for other important keys instead of having as many specifically for window management.

+Building bindings into every program instead of using sxhkd and a regular tmux prefix key has the following advantages:
+- The keys used can be on the home row (better position)
+- The same keys can be used in each context (reducing the total number of needed keys) whereas if super is being used for bspc, it cannot also be used for tmux
+Disadvantages:
+- Initial setup time (temporary)
+- You lose two keys for program specific bindings (not a big problem for me)
+- Not as viable if programs that don't allow this sort of rebinding are being used (I'm not using any)
+- Some noticeable delay for some programs (for me just pentadactyl/firefox and I have fixed it somewhat)

-Basically, I've finally stopped using chromium entirely, so now my three most used gui programs (gvim, firefox, and apvlv (infrequently)) all allow for bindings to terminal commands.
-I decided to try to eliminate the "wm layer" and build parallel wm bindings into the normal mode of each program. "r" becomes "redraw" (maybe not the best mnemonic) and "s" becomes select (two keys I don't use much anyway and can easily get a lot more out of with a prefix key for window management than a single operation key).
+My three most used gui programs (gvim, firefox, and apvlv (infrequently)) all allow for bindings to terminal commands.
+I decided to try to eliminate the "wm layer" and build parallel wm bindings into the normal mode of each program. "r" becomes "redraw," "resize," etc. and "s" becomes select (two keys I don't use much anyway and can easily get a lot more out of with a prefix key for window management than a single operation key).
 This means window management is now "builtin" to each program with the illusion of universality.
-If it doesn't make sense, basically instead of having to use a harder to reach prefix or modifier key for window management like super, alt, grave, etc. you can now just use a letter.
+If this doesn't make sense, basically instead of having to use a harder to reach prefix or modifier key for window management like super, alt, grave, etc. you can now just use a letter.
 Again, trying to do this with sxhkd would result in that letter losing all functionality.

 Does it work?
 Probably not if you use a lot of gui programs.
 For me, window management is something that should be out of the way and take essentially no time, and this worked a lot better than I thought it would (it replaces 99% use of a dedicated wm key for me).
 The difference between pressing "super+5" and rd may not seem to be a big deal, but it's been quite noticeable to me.
-As for speed, I've noticed no speed decrease from gvim and apvlv, though there is sometimes a slight delay with pentadactyl.
+As for speed, I've noticed no speed decrease from gvim and apvlv or in any terminal program, though there is sometimes a slight delay with pentadactyl as ":silent" (which is necessary) seems to execute slower.
+This can be somewhat dealt with by making commands.

-I initially thought this would be impossible to replicate in the terminal, but spent a day testing it, and I have now built tmux bindings into all of my programs (tmux, zsh/readline, less, weechat, ranger, and vimus).
+I initially thought this would be impossible to replicate in the terminal but spent a day testing it, and I have now built tmux bindings into all of my programs (tmux, zsh/readline, less, weechat, ranger, and vimus).
+The only downside of this is that obviously readline bindings won't work if you have something running.
+On the other hand, this isn't that big of a deal because tmux allows use of a prefix key on a layer (i.e. mine is grave, which is mode_switch f for me).

 See the README in the remap folder for more info.

 ## Emacs With Vim Bindings
 I messed around with emacs for about a day to try to replicate as much of the functionality I have in vim with the same bindings (because I would never use emacs' defaults).
-I kind of like emacs.
+Emacs is pretty awesome.
 The configuration is infinitely more complicated, but I see some interesting possibilities for doing certain things that I will try when I have the time and motivation to configure emacs further.
 My ~/.emacs may be of use.

 # Credit
-Will add
+will add